Delhi Public School, Kalyanpur: Achievements

-Controversy
+Controversies

 In September 2017, a student from Delhi Public School, Kalyanpur, Kanpur, alleged that teachers had instructed other students to stay away from him, leading to social exclusion.
-The student later attempted suicide, citing the distress caused by the situation.
-The incident gained media attention, but the school tried to downplay the issue and did not release an official statement addressing the allegations.
+The student later attempted suicide, citing distress caused by the situation.
+The incident received media attention.

+In August 2026, a 15-year-old Class 10 student of the school died by suicide at his residence in Kalyanpur.
+Police began an investigation into the circumstances surrounding his death with preliminary investigation suggesting the reason of suicide is possibly stress related to studies.